Getting Started

 POST,PUT, orPATCH - URL — your endpoint that will receive the event payload

 Events are asynchronous, may be retried, and may arrive multiple times for the same lifecycle change.
 Your receiver must process events idempotently and handle duplicate deliveries safely.
-Use the payload identifiers to correlate updates with your records.

 Webhook Resources